pism/pism/doc/sphinx/climate_forcing/index.rst

 one of the many ocean models that can be chosen using components as building blocks.

 Section :ref:`sec-forcing-examples` gives examples of combining components to choose models.
-Before that we address how PISM handles model time (Section :ref:`sec-model-time`).
+Before that we address how PISM interprets time-dependent inputs (Section :ref:`sec-forcing-time-dependent`).

 .. admonition:: Summary of the main idea in using this manual